ramraj07/ramrajv.com/README.md

 Personal site of Ramraj Velmurugan, powered by Gatsby.js.

-Shamelessly (proudly) forked from the brilliant design and implementation by [Noah Yamamoto](https://github.com/Egrodo/noahyamamoto.com) for his personal website.
+Forked from the design and implementation by [Noah Yamamoto](https://github.com/Egrodo/noahyamamoto.com) for his personal website.
 Thankful for his permission to fork his design as well.

 To run locally on docker:
 ```